The Painting Year in Review, Current News and Updates and Goodness… is it Christmas already!!

 In other news, illustration has taken up more and more of my time this year, working with incredible clients such as Banrock Station, producing a gorgeous series of 12 illustrations for their Australian eco wine label range, The Grounds of Alexandria with their delightful series of botanically inspired cocktail illustrations in watercolour, and of course Australian Geographic to mention a few.
 This commercial illustration work constantly challenges my work and approaches into new territory, developing my diversity and adaptability to an ever widening pool of skills with each new brief.
 I am selective about the clients I take on and the work involved, but it is challenging and rewarding work worth rising to, bringing with it a wonderful change of energy and pace that can be so renewing to engage in from time to time.

 This year has seen a wonderful collection of local and national masterclass workshops being run which focus largely on botanical painting and the watercolour techniques necessary to work in this style.
 My return home has seen plenty of new requests for new, exciting masterclass workshop opportunities in the coming year too.
 With all my existing workshops now booked out until the close of 2017, you might like to enquire about hosting your own.
 I consider all offers of hosting so please let me know if you have a group interested in such an event and we can take it further together.
 I have just 2 blocks currently open for workshop bookings at this stage, but time is running out for these windows fast.
-If this is something that interests you or your group, give it some thought and perhaps Ill be seeing you in the coming year as well… And dont forget, I have an exciting week long workshop in Norfolk Island planned for November into next year too, so have a think about joining me there for an amazing painting week too!
+If this is something that interests you or your group, give it some thought and perhaps Ill be seeing you in the coming year as well, so have a think about joining me there for an amazing painting week too!

 I recently launched my new Youtube Channel in order to share short time lapse clips of commercial illustration work being produced with my clients.
 This helps them keep up to date with my progress, and offers them some valuable, fascinating insight on the processes involved in creating such illustrations….
 Thinking little beyond this, I have quite unexpectedly seen my following jump to almost 1000 in the month I have been away.
 This has come as a huge and wonderful surprise to me, prompting me to feed it further as interest, opportunity, possibility and exploration through film begins to open up to me as well.
 Thank you to all who have been following my work on my Youtube Channel, I have plans to engage in this platform far more into 2017 as well… boy you keep me so busy!